 Making a movie with a wide variety of personalities can be a dangerous proposition.
 If it works out, you could have something like “Ocean’s Eleven” where the pieces are all complimentary.
 If it doesn’t, you could have something like “Grown Ups” where all of the actors step on each other’s toes.
 Thankfully, “The Watch” pulls off a good balance.

 The Killers are full out embracing epic, anthem-like classic rock with their new single “Runaways” and the new music video perfectly matches that sound.

 David Mitchell’s ambitious novel, “Cloud Atlas” has been adapted for the big screen and the first trailer has just been released.
 The exquisite teaser runs close to 6 minutes (the film is about three hours).

 Here’s a fun promotion that’s anti-promotion.
-Actors Nick Offerman (best known as Ron Swanson), Megan Mullaly and Alison Brie are smoking together and in between hits, they’re talking the new film “Somebody Up There Likes Me.”
+Actors Nick Offerman (best known as Ron Swanson), Megan Mullaly and Alison Brie are smoking together and in between hits, they’re talking about what marketing may or may not let them do to promote the new film “Somebody Up There Likes Me.”